June 15, 2014

-I publish this weblog with two primary goals in mind:
+I publish this website with three primary goals in mind:

-- Write commentary and express opinion on topical issues related to business, communication and technology
+- Write commentary and express opinion in the blog on topical issues related to business, communication and technology.

-- Engage with visitors in conversation and debate via the site’s commenting functionality, and via the various means of communication indicated in the contact page.
+- Engage with visitors in conversation and debate via the site’s commenting functionality, and via the various means of communication indicated in various places in the website.

-So I intend the blog to be primarily a place on the internet that contains my writings (and occasional audio commentaries).
+With the blog, I intend it to be primarily a place on the internet that contains my writings (and occasional audio commentaries).
 If you find this content of interest, then I hope it is also a place where you, me and other people can get together to talk about things of mutual interest.

 Everything I write in this blog represents my own views and opinions and does not reflect the views or opinions of anyone else unless expressly stated.

 - All information you see in this site is provided “as is,” with no warranty or guarantee of accuracy.
-Treat all information here with the same caution as you would with any other professional weblog or website you visit, printed publication you read, or audio/video publications you listen to or watch.
+Treat all information here with the same caution as you would with any other professional website or blog you visit, printed publication you read, or audio/video publications you listen to or watch.

 - Joining in a conversation (aka commenting) is open to every visitor – just type in your comments in a post, fill in the your details (name, email address and website) and click the submit button.

 - If you are a first-time commenter, your comment will go into a moderation queue which waits for me to approve or deny comments.
 Once you have been approved, you will be able to leave comments without moderation, ie, when you make a subsequent comment, it will be published on the site immediately.